Safety and Security

 arrivalon-site.
 News, updates, and travel recommendations made by the U.S. State Department are posted here as well as sent to students via email when appropriate.

-- A list of Anglophone doctors and dentists is available in the Health and Wellness Center in Aix, Barcelona, and Tangier.
+- A list of Anglophone doctors and psychiatric services is available to students on-site.

 - Students are discouraged from engaging in high-risk leisure activities while abroad.